codefresh-io/docs.codefresh.io/_docs/new-helm/custom-helm-uploads.md

 Note the usage of `cf_export` to make the variable available for other steps in the pipeline as described here: [Codefresh Yaml Variables]({{site.baseurl}}/docs/variables).
 {{site.data.callout.end}}

-## Exampe 1: Push the chart to GCS based Helm Repository
+## Example 1: Push the chart to GCS based Helm Repository
 The first example will push the packaged chart into a public cloud storage service, like AWS S3, Azure Storage, or Google Cloud Storage.
 We chose Google Cloud Storage (GCS) for this example.
 Our pipeline will have 3 steps: